SAFETAG/SAFETAG/content/ADIDS/needs_assessment/input/case_studies.md

 	* Consul instructior his an, vel dico epicurei ea, cu vis saepe dicant qualisque.
 Quod ancillae salutandi cu vim, feugait postulant eu nec.

-Ranking consequences from harmless to severe
+A. Ranking consequences from harmless to severe

 The goal of this exercise is to have the trainee lead the host organization in classifying the severity of the possible consequences from the risks they have just explored.